Martin-Andreev-288/fast-pizza/README.md

 # react-pizza-pro

+**Disclaimer**: This repository is a TypeScript version of my original [React project](https://github.com/Martin-Andreev-288/react-pizza-pro), which is based on [The Ultimate React Course 2024: React, Next.js, Redux & More](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann.
+<br />The primary goal of this repository was to migrate the original project from JavaScript to TypeScript while preserving its functionality.
+No additional features or major changes were made beyond improving type safety and TypeScript adoption.
-**Disclaimer**: This project is based on the [The Ultimate React Course 2024: React, Next.js, Redux & More](https://www.udemy.com/course/the-ultimate-react-course/) Jonas Schmedtmann's course (project 1 from section Part 4: Professional React Development).
-The primary purpose of this repository is for personal learning and practice.
-All credit for the original design and concepts goes to Jonas Schmedtmann.
-This repository serves as my implementation of the project following the course.
+<br />All credit for the original design and concepts goes to Jonas Schmedtmann.
+This repository serves as my implementation of the project following the course, now adapted to TypeScript.

 ## Overview
 Welcome to Pizza Pro!
 You can easily order your favorite pizzas without the need for complicated registrations.
 Simply enter your name, select the pizza/s you want, and provide your first name, phone number, and delivery address to complete your order.
 You can even set a priority for faster service.
 Pizza Pro makes ordering delicious pizza simple and quick—perfect for when you're hungry and don't want any hassle!

 ## Technologies Used
 - React
+- TypeScript
 - Tailwind CSS
-- Redux
+- Redux Toolkit
+- React Router

 ## How to Run the Project
 1. Install the packages